lisadunlap/stringsight-frontend/README.md

 ## Loading Data

-The frontend supports browser-based uploads:
+The frontend supports multiple ways to load data:

+### Browser-Based Upload
-- Upload File: Click "Upload File" and select a CSV, JSON, or JSONL file.
+- **Upload File**: Click "Upload File" and select a CSV, JSON, or JSONL file.
 Parsing happens entirely in the browser; no backend required.

-- Load Demo Data: Click "Load Demo Data" to auto-load a bundled JSONL sample (`taubench_airline.jsonl`).
+- **Load Demo Data**: Click "Load Demo Data" to auto-load a bundled JSONL sample (`taubench_airline.jsonl`).
 This file is served from `public/` and demonstrates the expected column mapping flow.

+### Load Pre-Computed Results
+- **Load Results**: Click "Load Results" to select a local results folder.
+Your browser will prompt you to select a directory.
+The system will automatically load all relevant files from that folder:
+  - `full_dataset.json` - Bundle containing conversations, properties, and clusters
+  - `parsed_properties.jsonl` - (Optional) Extracted properties if not in full_dataset.json
+  - `model_cluster_scores_df.jsonl` - Model-cluster metrics (for Metrics tab)
+  - `cluster_scores_df.jsonl` - Cluster-level metrics (for Metrics tab)
+  - `model_scores_df.jsonl` - Model-level metrics (for Metrics tab)

 Supported formats:
 - CSV: Standard evaluation datasets
-- JSON/JSONL: Structured data or StringSight results (`full_dataset.json`)
+- JSON/JSONL: Structured data or StringSight results

 ## Development